Giannis and Thymios Retzos: Amnesty, and life in Ioannina

-The Petra Robbery
+The Petra robbery

-On June 13, 1926, eight people were killed in a botched robbery outside Petra, which was later revealed to be the doing of the Retzos brothers.
+On 13 June 1926, eight people were killed in a botched robbery outside Petra, which was later revealed to be the doing of the Retzos brothers.
 The robbers had cordoned off the road with a fallen tree, from where the car of the National Bank remittance would pass, transporting 15,000,000 drachmas from Preveza to Ioannina.
 When the car approached, the robbers opened fire on both sides and the driver, trying to avoid them, lost control and crashed the vehicle.

 The scene of the robbery was initially reached by pursuit units and gendarmes from the area who, according to complaints, "fell into deplorable actions".
-That's why the chief gendarme D. Kokkalas and Col. Gasparis went to the spot in order to undertake the coordination of the operation and arrest the perpetrators, with the assistance of soldiers and gendarmes arriving from Ioannina.
+That's why the chief gendarme D. Kokkalas and Col. Gasparis went to the spot in order to coordinate the operation and arrest the perpetrators, with the assistance of soldiers and gendarmes arriving from Ioannina.
 As part of the operation, Kokkalas and Gasparis proposed to strengthen the police force with 280 hoplites and to replace those who came from Epirus and Corfu.
 They also demanded the expulsion of all robbers who had been granted amnesty and were living in Epirus, as well as the creation of outposts at various points along the roads that connected Preveza and Ioannina.
 Finally, they asked for the appointment of a general commander of Epirus, a position then held by prosecutor Giamarelos.
 At the same time, two regiments of 'hunters' conducted investigations and interrogations in the area, arresting residents using excessive and violent force.
 A suggestion was made to relocate the inhabitants of 27 villages, and to settle them somewhere else in the Peloponnese.

-On December 14, 1924, the deputy Georgios Athanasiadis-Novas described the situation before Parliament.
+On 14 December 1924, the deputy Georgios Athanasiadis-Novas described the situation before Parliament.
 Among other things, he referred to the confusion of responsibilities that prevailed as the prosecutors and police authorities in Ioannina, Arta and Preveza, as well as the rapporteur of the Military Court were simultaneously addressed.
 He also pointed out mistakes made by the investigating authorities regarding the case, and specifically referred to the abbot of the Monastery of the Prophet, Elias Papagiannis: "......the Monastery of the Prophet of the Sun was left unexplored, which had such a topical location and whose abbot was the infamous Papagiannis, who had a more patriotic past, as I heard, because he was a chief, but with a recent but well-known past.
 And yet, the Monastery remained unexplored. [...]
 At last they reached the point from which they should have started.
 And they turned to Papagiannis on the one hand and to the suspicious robber villages on the other.
-Papagiannis, oppressed, compelled and otherwise severely tortured...confessed what they kne ....
+Papagiannis, oppressed, compelled and otherwise severely tortured...confessed what they knew....
 He definitely put the interrogation in his way".